 Well, written text encourages people to not just stay, but for other sites to link to it too.

-This helps with those vital search engine positions and brings qualified website traffic and converts traffic into sales.
+This helps with those vital search engine positions, brings qualified website traffic and converts traffic into sales.

 - Photographs, illustrations, infographics and videos.